 In general, most immigrants subject to removal proceedings are entitled to a removal hearing before an Immigration Judge to determine whether an immigrant can be deported from the U.S. Removal proceedings are civil proceedings therefore, the immigrant has the right to an attorney, but not one paid for by the government.
 Removal proceedings are adversarial, which means that throughout the proceeding, the immigrant will have a chance to argue against deportation.

-We can evaluate your particular circumstances and determine if you can qualify for relief from deportation.
-Call us now for a legal consultation.
+At Anna Handy Law Firm, P.A., we can evaluate your particular circumstances and determine whether you are deportable and whether can apply for relief from deportation.
+Call us now for a consultation.
+(386) 248-3000.